-- If applicable, medicare levy and the relevant rate settings must be manually selected.
+- If applicable, medicare levy (with a top up rate including the surcharge if applicable) must be manually selected.
 Medicare low income threshold calculations are not included.
 See here for further information on estimating medicare.

 - Formulae for HELP loans, backpacker tax, part-year or non-residence etc have NOT been included.

 - An automatic LITO (“Low Income Tax Offset”) calculation is included but beware that it does not necessarily apply in all circumstances.